 Education classes.
 Interdisciplinary teaming at the middle school allows our teachers to organize instruction in a more meaningful fashion, helping in the transition to ninth grade and high school coursework.
-As required by the middle school programs.
-You are encouraged to review this information at the beginning of the school year and contact the appropriate office at RTS Middle

-Board of Regents' Action Plan, opportunities exist
+As required by the Board of Regents' Action Plan, opportunities exist